Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Major weight loss and post pregnancy patients know all too well that loose skin is hard to get rid of.
 Your skin has elastin in it, a component that allows your skin to stretch.
 Aging, weight gain, and pregnancy all stretch skin to its limits.
 The skin can only bounce back so much afterwards.

 The older you get, the less elastin your skin produces.
 That makes it even harder for stretched skin to snap back to its original position.
-As a result, the skin can appear loose, textured, and saggy.
+As a result, the skin can appear loose, textured, and wrinkled.
 That can be frustrating, especially after you worked hard to get in shape.

 Types of Abdominoplasty